 While the dancing is the most important part of a competition, the appearance of the dancer is also extremely critical!!
 We want every dancer to feel their best, and a polished look will help dancers to stand out on stage, and will give them the confidence they need to shine.
 We want to be sure that each dancer has the perfect look, so it’s important to reapply make-up and ‘touch up’ hair between rounds and before Awards.

 Dancers’ feet should look neat and tidy.
 Make sure your dancer doesn’t have long straps hanging over the buckling of hard shoes; if the straps are too long, please remember to trim these straps so that they are not sticking out or flapping.
 Polish both pairs of shoes.
 There should be no holes in the soft shoes.
 Make sure the laces in both pairs of shoes are in good condition and tucked in prior to dancing.
-And….remember to wear a brand new pair of poodle socks, which are available to purchase at the studio or at the Oireachtas!
+And….remember to wear a brand new pair of poodle socks, which are available to purchase athrough Jen Meister (Reel Eire) or at the competition!

 Day of Competition:

-Important Reminder: If a dancer falls to the stage while dancing on stage, whether in solos, trad set, or ceili, the adjudicator must ring the bell to stop the performance of the dancers on stage.
+Important Reminder: If a dancer falls to the stage while dancing on stage, the adjudicator must ring the bell to stop the performance of the dancers on stage.
 Dancers so affected will be permitted to re-dance and will be marked then at the discretion of each individual adjudicator.
 So, dancers must keep dancing UNLESS they hear a bell ring.

 While on Stage!